bolanian273/education-managment-system/README.md

 YOU ARE ALL SETUP TO START WORKING ON THE THING.
 DO AS MUCH IMPROVEMENT AS YOU CAN.
 I have no more info above Laravel than this so I can't improve it any more.

+Please Donate if you can.
+Your donation well help in my studies.
+Contact with me at my email = nabeelyousaf433@gmail.com

+THANKS